smtmfft/oyster-monorepo/README.md

     go version

  ### Install Node.js
  If your system doesn't have Node.js installed, you can refer [here](https://nodejs.org/en/download/), you can also [install Node.js using the package manager](https://nodejs.org/en/download/package-manager/).
-This project uses node version 16.0.0+ and npm version 8.0.0+.
+This project uses node version 16.18.0+ and npm version 8.19.0+.

 ### Setup pulumi
 Install pulumi on your system by running the installation script by running the command, you can also refer the official docs [here](https://www.pulumi.com/docs/get-started/aws/begin/#before-you-begin)

     curl -fsSL https://get.pulumi.com | sh
 Restart the shell, for it to take effect.
-Next, please register an account on the pulumi website as it is required by the further process.

 ## Setting up the VPC
 ### Step 1: Install the npm packages